joanseg/The-Positioning-Manual/chapters/13-What-you-will-need-to-turn-your-specialization-decision-into-valuable-expertise.md

 This challenge brings out the best in you.
 And you feel a sense of obligation to bring the best of yourself to this challenge.
 And so you'll think carefully about focus, prioritization, and maintaining a healthy average velocity as you pursue this challenge.
 Occasional sprints, yes, but most importantly you want to keep your average velocity steady through this expertise-building phase of your career.

 If you could see the entire project of building your deep self-made expertise all at once, it might feel like "eating an elephant".
 But in reality it's much more likely to unfold one piece at a time over multiple years.
 So you choose to focus on the side-quest that has just unfolded before you.
-But occasionally, you'll be presented with several potential side-quests.
+Occasionally, you'll be presented with several potential side-quests.
 Should you pursue them all at once in parallel, or should you prioritize and pursue them serially?
 I can't answer that definitively for every possible person and situation, but in general, you might use the following to prioritize:

 * Which side-quest will be most impactful on your ability to improve your clients condition?
 You might look at this through the perspective of risk mitigation, or maximizing opportunity.
 * Which side-quest would most increase your ability to deliver value to your clients with the least amount of work on your behalf?
 In other words, is there some sort of Pareto Principle 80/20 opportunity you could pursue?